 This course introduces students to the historical methods used to reconstruct ancient history.
 Course emphasis is usually on ancient Egypt and includes a study of the controversies and scholarship associated with the field.

 As a historical survey, this study of ancient Egyptian culture includes topics in literature, politics, religion and sociology.
 Ancient Egypt's relationships with the rest of the African continent will be examined.
 Students will also learn how Egyptologists research and reconstruct the past.

 According to the U.S. Bureau of Labor Statistics (BLS), the number of students applying to college history programs is greater than the number of jobs available in this highly competitive field.
 A master's or doctoral degree in history is the usual requirement for a historian, and candidates with relevant hands-on or professional experiences will enjoy the best opportunities (www.bls.gov).

 Graduates of a bachelor's degree program in history may have the research and writing skills necessary for entry-level work in education, journalism or law, among other professional fields.
-While a little over half of historians were employed in local, state or federal government in 2010, completion of a graduate program in history may also help students find jobs as high school teachers or college professors.
+According to the BLS, while 58% of historians were employed in local, state or federal government in 2012, completion of a graduate program in history may also help students find jobs as high school teachers or college professors.

 As reported by the BLS, employment opportunities for historians were projected to increase by only 6% between 2012 and 2022, a slower-than-average rate when compared to all other occupations.
-As of May 2012, historians earned a median annual salary of $52,480, according to the BLS.
+As of May 2014, the BLS estimates the median annual salary of historians to be $55,870.